nitinnageshkulkarni/2D_Heat/README.md

 # 2D_Heat
-This code solves 2D Heat eqautions to get the temprature distribution.
+This code solves 2D Heat equtions to get the temprature distribution.